yashpandey002/yashpandey002/README.md

 <h1>Hi there, I'm Yash Pandey👋👨‍💻</h1>
-<p>I'm a CS undergraduate pursuing my BCA degree from Poornima University.
-I loves to solve problems using CODE & DESIGN, my major field of interests are Web development, Cloud computing and UI design, other than that I am also trying to contributing to OPEN SOURCE.
-You can always find me either at front of my💻 or with ⚽ at ground.</p>
+<p>A CS undergraduate from Poornima University who loves to solve real-world problems using DESIGN & CODE and enjoy building new things out of it.
+Can discuss anytime, anywhere, anything about Computer Science, Web development, Cloud computing and UI design.
+An active OPEN SOURCE contributer.
+And ya a programmer who loves to play Football⚽>>></p>
 <h3>Projects I worked/working on</h3>
 <ul>
   <li>TaskOn - A TODO app with CRUD functionality.</li>